What to Bring to Camp

 Getting Around

-• You may bring a bicycle to ride between camps on the main road (but bikes MUST be walked on footpaths).
-It is roughly one mile from Camp 1 to Camp 3, and another quarter mile to Camp 2.
+You may bring a bicycle to ride between camps on the main road (but bikes MUST be walked on footpaths).
+It is roughly one mile between Camp 1 and Camp 3.
+It is a quarter mile between Camp 3 and Camp 2.

 Resources

-BEFORE AND AFTER CAMP: In the town of Mendocino, there are several restaurants, but Larkies are awfully fond of getting coffee and treats before camp, and breakfast the morning we leave camp at the GoodLife Bakery & Cafe.
-If you realize you forgot your toothbrush or other grocery/sundry item, Harvest Market at Mendosa’s will have what you need, and they own Mendocino Hardware right next door for anything else you might need on the spur of the moment!
+In the town of Mendocino, there are several restaurants, grocery stores (a bigger one is in Fort Bragg nearby), and shops.
+But Larkies, as we know, are awfully fond of getting coffee and treats before camp, and absolutely love breakfast the morning we leave camp at the GoodLife Bakery & Cafe.
+If you realize you forgot your toothbrush or other grocery/sundry items, Harvest Market at Mendosa’s will have what you need, and they own Mendocino Hardware right next door for anything else you might need on the spur of the moment!

 Lark Camp Music Library